Written by Meredith O'Neil, head pooper scooper and alpaca lover, Springtime Farms

 Long story short, I started Springtime Farms in 2005 with 12 alpacas.

-Meredith's Menagerie has grown to 30 alpacas, 7 goats, 8 chickens and 5 dogs, including four guard dogs for the alpacas.
+Meredith's Menagerie has grown to 49 alpacas, 3 goats, 3 dog, a horse and a cat.
 Every once in a while a foster dog or cats visits until they find a forever home.

 I've been working with alpaca fiber since day one.
 It's absolutely incredible.
 It's softer and warmer than wool.
 I already knew how to crochet, but had to get it from the animal into yarn.
 So, I learned to clean, card and spin.
 A class on needle felting was fabulous.
-Unfortunately I haven't been able to spend much time on that project.
+Weaving is a goal.

 The yarn for Snuggly Toes has been spun at a small U.S. mill.
 In fact, it's at another alpaca farm.
-I then knit the fiber on a knitting machine.br>
+I then knit the fiber on a knitting machine.

 Felting something that's been crocheted or knitted is very easy.
 Throw it in the washing machine on hot three times, and viola, it's felted.
 (Ever washed a wool sweater by accident?
 Same thing)